Nisha2592/Group_2/README.md

 </div>

-By applying Newton's Third Law, the `pbc()` function becomes solely dependent on `j`, as the `i`-dependent calculations are precomputed before entering the `j` loop.
+By applying Newton's Third Law, we reduce the counting by half.
+Consider in advance that the `i`-dependent calculations are precomputed before entering the `j` loop resulting in faster `pbc()` execution.
 Thus, studying argon for 108 atoms, we reduced the timing from 300.780 s to 146 s.
 We employ strength reduction to replace costly pow() function calls with more efficient multiplication operations.
 Additionally, we avoid unnecessary sqrt() calculations by comparing squared values directly within conditional statements.
 Adding the previous optimizations together reduced the timing from 300.780 s to 80 s.
 We can see this easily from the following call graph,

 <div style="text-align: center;">
     <img src="benchmark_opt/opt.jpg" alt="non-opt" width="1000"/>